BabaMalik/FaceDetection/README.md

 # Face and Smile Detection App
-Face and Smile Detection App Using Android Studio.
+Face and Smile Detection App Using Android Studio